 Common Misconceptions

 This common misconceptions covers Common Misconceptions within Composition of Atmosphere for GCSE Chemistry.
 Revise Composition of Atmosphere in Atmosphere for GCSE Chemistry with 20 exam-style questions and 12 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 9 of 13 in this topic.
 Use this common misconceptions to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position